Puerto Rico Police: Communications

 There is also systems interoperability, capable of communication in VHF, UHF, 700 MHz, 800 MHz and P-25 on the VHF, UHF, 700 MHz, 800 MHz.

 Also, the 13 police regions runs a trunk 800 MHz digital system.

-Backup VHF system whit 13 repeaters around the island.
+Backup VHF system with 13 repeaters around the island.

 Also with more disaggregated data and communications centers as follows: 13 control centers, one in each Region Police, a Command Center in Fura and Radio Control Center that is responsible for monitoring all Regions and Units of the Police of Puerto Rico And coordinates internal and external resources.

 Puerto Rico Police use the Ten-code on police radio communication.